 Worldwide Climate Education Week is a global initiative to encourage discussion about the climate crisis and justice on campuses and in educational spaces.
 Kalamazoo College has participated since 2023!
 Join more than 40,000 students, faculty, and staff around the world in participating, and help #MakeClimateAClass.
-Check out the resources below!
+The 2026 Worldwide Climate Education Week is scheduled for K’s spring break, so we are hosting our own Climate Education Week during 4th week in spring term.

 For Faculty and Staff: